blender/blender/doc/python_api/rst/bge.types.rst

          # black = (  0, 0, 0, 255)
          # white = (255, 255, 255, 255)

-      :return: packed colour.
-4 byte integer with one byte per colour channel in RGBA format.
+      :return: packed color.
+4 byte integer with one byte per color channel in RGBA format.
       :rtype: integer

    .. method:: setRGBA(col)

-      Sets the colour of this vertex.
+      Sets the color of this vertex.

       See getRGBA() for the format of col, and its relevant problems.
-Use the r, g, b and a attributes or the colour attribute instead.
+Use the r, g, b and a attributes or the color attribute instead.

-      setRGBA() also accepts a four component list as argument col.  The list represents the colour as [r, g, b, a] with black = [0.0, 0.0, 0.0, 1.0] and white = [1.0, 1.0, 1.0, 1.0]
+      setRGBA() also accepts a four component list as argument col.  The list represents the color as [r, g, b, a] with black = [0.0, 0.0, 0.0, 1.0] and white = [1.0, 1.0, 1.0, 1.0]

       .. code-block:: python